What is a Personal Brand Statement?

 - “Pete Kistler designs software that helps professionals, consultants and entrepreneurs to clean up, improve and monitor how they look online.
 When employers mistook Pete for a criminal with the same name in Google and rejected his job applications, he discovered that skills alone are not enough in today’s job market.
 So he dedicated his life to building tools that now help millions of talented people who were previously getting overlooked make a great impression online – and win the opportunities they deserve.
 His web-based tools are powered by his world-class Reputation Engine™ technology and have been featured on all major publications including NPR, WSJ and Forbes.”

 - “Co-founder & Chief Product Officer at BrandYourself, a DIY tool to control your own Google results… musician, wordplay lover and optimist :)”

 - “I’m Pete Kistler, co-founder and Head of Product at BrandYourself.”

 Note that these bios vary in length and content, yet they express some of the same information.

-To learn more about building your personal brand, sign up for our online reputation management software.
+To learn more about building your personal brand, sign up for our reputation management software.
 Our tool features extensive content on brand building from resources like BrandYourself University as well as powerful features that help you identify red flags on your social media profiles.
 BrandYourself’s DIY tool helps you build, monitor and protect your online presence with automatic alerts and detailed steps on building and optimizing your ideal online presence.